 “Some [religious] traditions - or versions of them - attract a system's elites, whereas the rebels in a society have a natural affinity for other religious beliefs or interpretations of the same tradition.
 Elites in virtually every culture use religious legitimations to explain why they are in control and others are not.
 Similarly, the most effective dissident movements often employ religious arguments to legitimate their own positions.”

 Giving things religious meaning 'gives the struggle an intensity and legitimation otherwise unavailable, and makes it easier for reformers and revolutionaries to mobilize popular support'.
 Leaders and followers both use religion and religious symbols as social tools.
-It was used in that way by ancient civilisations' rulers such as those in Egypt4.
+It was used in that way by ancient civilisations' rulers such as those in Egypt5.
 As long religion can act as an authority or as an anti-authority, groups of people will be called to religious traditions based on their position in society vis-a-vis the powers that be.

 Some of the greatest shifts in the numbers of religious adherents occur when a community converts en masse from one religion to another in a short period of time.
 This was common in history, although it is now rare.
 One single cause of this behaviour stands out as the most common influence that facilitates these events: The threat of a conquering enemy.

 “Spain and Portugal, for example, took over all of Latin America, and with their armies came their established church, Roman Catholicism.
 Spain also conquered the Philippines in the South Pacific, thus putting Catholicism in place there, too.
 Great Britain had the most far-reaching set of colonies - in North America, Asia and Africa [...] all of which were influenced by Anglicanism, Britain's established Church.
 In like fashion, the Dutch exported the Reformed tradition, Russia its Orthodox tradition, and so forth.”